On-line predictive linear regression: On-line protocol, part II

 and $\epsilon\in(0,1)$ is the chosen significance level.
 This prediction interval is a special case of (\ref{eq:GammaGLM}).

-Fisher discussed (\ref{eq:GammaGM}) and related confidence predictors in his last book (\citealt{fisher:1973}, \S\S V.3--4) under the rubric of ``fiducial prediction''.
+Fisher discussed (\ref{eq:GammaGM}) and related confidence predictors in his last book (\cite{fisher:1973}, Sections V.3--4) under the rubric of ``fiducial prediction''.
 It appears that the idea of fiducial prediction is less controversial (and less often discussed) than the related idea of fiducial inference for parameter values; besides, we will be interested in the least controversial aspects of fiducial prediction.
-Fisher's comments about fiducial prediction in \S\S V.3--4 are all applicable to the predictor (\ref{eq:GammaGM}), although in \S V.3 he discusses prediction of exponentially rather than normally distributed random variables.
+Fisher's comments about fiducial prediction in Sections V.3--4 are all applicable to the predictor (\ref{eq:GammaGM}), although in Section V.3 he discusses prediction of exponentially distributed rather than Gaussian random variables.

 To some extent answering his critics (``some teachers assert that statements of fiducial probability cannot be tested by observations''), he writes that ``fiducial statements about future observations'' (such as (\ref{eq:GammaGM}), although this passage is about exponentially distributed responses) ``are verifiable by subsequent observations to any degree of precision required''.
 The following is our reconstruction (we believe the only possible reconstruction) of \emph{Fisher's verification protocol}, as applied to the prediction intervals (\ref{eq:GammaGM}).
 Fix a significance level $\epsilon\in(0,1)$ and $l\in\{2,3,\ldots\}$ (the \emph{sample size}; we might consider samples of different sizes, but we will stick to the simplest case).
 For $m=1,2,\ldots$, generate the \emph{$m$th sample}